-To change the username and password to be sent to the Access Control Server for clientless authentication, use the eou clientless command in global configuration mode.
+To change the username and password to be sent to the Access Control Server for clientless authentication in a NAC Framework configuration, use the eou clientless command in global configuration mode.
 To use the default value, use the no form of this command.

-eou clientless username username

-eou clientless password password
+eou clientless username username password password